vmware/terraform-provider-tanzu-mission-control/docs/resources/package_install.md

 Optional:

-- `inline_values` (Map of String, Sensitive) Inline values to configure the Package Install.
+- `inline_values` (Map of String, Sensitive, Deprecated) Inline values to configure the Package Install.
+- `path_to_inline_values` (String) File to read inline values from (in yaml format).
+User needs to specify the file path for inline values.

 Read-Only: